kyma-project/kyma/docs/application-connector/docs/08-04-register-secured-api.md

 >**NOTE:** Replace the `APP_NAME` placeholder with the name of the Application used to connect the external solution that is the origin of the API.
 Replace the `SERVICE_ID` placeholder with the ID of the registered service to which the API belongs.
 You get this ID after you register an external solution's service in Kyma.

-To enable communication between Kyma and an API secured with this authentication method, set the generated certificate as a valid authentication medium for all calls coming from Kyma in your external solution.

 If the generated certificate doesn't meet your security standards or specific needs, you can use a custom certificate-key pair for authentication.
 To replace the generated certificate and key with a custom pair in Kyma, run this command: